Practitioners’

 Cape Town

-Helen Davies – Chief Resilience Officer
+Helen Davies – Director, Risk & Resilience and Chief Resilience Officer

 Lagos